-Con-way's yields have improved in recent years thanks to disciplined pricing in contract renewals and a more balanced mix of freight flowing through its network.
+Con-way's yields have improved in recent years thanks to disciplined pricing in contract renewals and a more balanced mix of freight flowing through the network.

-The truck driver shortage will probably place upward pressure on wages and recruiting costs in the years ahead.
+The intensifying truck driver shortage is placing upward pressure on wages and recruiting costs.
 Read more

-Con-way's senior management team enjoys solid career experience in the trucking industry, and we think management is making progress in terms of optimizing the company's operating efficiency and profitability.
+Con-way's senior management team enjoys solid career experience in the trucking industry, and we think management has made progress in terms of optimizing the company's operating efficiency and profitability.
 Chief executive Doug Stotlar has been at Read more

-Con-way is one of the largest less-than-truckload carriers in the United States, with 300-plus service centers and 9,300 tractors in its LTL segment, Con-way Freight.
-About Read more
+Con-way is one of the largest less-than-truckload carriers in the United States, with roughly 300 service centers and 9,500 tractors in its LTL segment, Con-way Freight.
+Read more